 Start Working With A Real Estate Agent To Find Out How Much It Will Cost To Get The Home You Want

-A good place to start, when you’re considering buying your first home, is to work with a real estate agent.
+A good place to start, when you are considering buying your first home, is to work with a real estate agent.
 We have experience working with first time home buyers and would love to help you!
-We’ll start by finding out what type of property you prefer (condo, loft, townhome, or house), where you want to live, how many bedrooms and bathrooms you want, and more.
+We’ll begin the process by finding out what type of property you prefer (condo, loft, townhome, or house), where you want to live, how many bedrooms and bathrooms you want, and more.
 Once we know your criteria, we can give you a rough price range of what your first time home will cost and an estimate of what your monthly mortgage payment will be.

 Start Working With A Mortgage Company To Find Out How Much You Can Borrow